Faculty Writing Fellowship

 The Academic Center for Tutoring coordinates the Faculty Writing Fellowship.
 The fellowship is intended to assist faculty with their efforts to use writing as a means of improving student engagement and learning in their courses.

 For this competitive program, up to five faculty members will be selected as Faculty Writing Fellows for the academic year that follows the proposal deadline.
 Guided by a flexible syllabus, fellows will meet at least 4 times during the Fall semester and 1-2 times during Spring semester to discuss the most effective ways to incorporate and respond to student writing in their classrooms and develop assignments for the spring semester based on this discussion.
 Fellows will take on leading roles in faculty forums on the teaching of writing at CSU.
-Each fellow will receive a stipend of $1,500 - $2,500 for the academic year.
+Each fellow will receive a stipend of $1,500 - $2,500 (contingent upon number of accepted fellows) for the academic year.

 I can testify to the positive, transformative effect the Fellowship had, and continues to have, on my teaching practice.